adel5210/simple_crypto_transaction/README.md

 # Simple Transaction (Web3Js+ReactJs)
 A simple transactional blockchain project built with minimal test [Ethereum](https://en.wikipedia.org/wiki/Ethereum) over a private test network (Ganache) or on a public test network (Rinkeby, Kovan, etc.).
 Deploying Smart Contract on a public test network can be done thru [Infura](https://infura.io/).
+It comes with ReactJs interface where it could be interacted thru the browser.

 # Requirements